“And the Day Came When the Risk It Took to Remain Tightly Closed as a Bud Was More Painful than the Risk It Took to Bloom.”

-To Chloe, lotus represents the mystery and beauty of the resilience and healing characteristics of human beings from the flower’s growing habit of rooting in mud and pushing up through the water to bloom, revealing its beauty and essence.
+To Chloe, the lotus represents the mystery and beauty of the resilience and healing characteristics of human beings from the flower’s growing habit of rooting in mud and pushing up through the water to bloom, revealing its beauty and essence.
 In many cultures, the lotus represents:

 Direct spiritual contact